metin/ProAngularJS-Repo/part00-project-templates/000-simple-dev-debug/README.md

 ## Details
 The `Gruntfile` is configured for development only:
 + The application must be developed in the `public` directory.
 You can include CSS and JavaScript files in `/css` and `/js` directories.
++ You can include mock data in `/public/mock-data`.
+It will be watched and copied to the `build` directory.
 + The `connect` task is configured to server both `build` and the project directory to be able to serve `node_modules`.
 + Only `build:debug` distribution is available, consisting in copying development assets to the `build` directory.